HogoFrogo/Vodnik/README.md

 # Installation on Linux
+Save it to folder where you want it to be installed.
+Launch main.py file via command line.

-if no module named pip error
+if no module named pip error:
 sudo apt install python3-pip

-if not functioning
+if the above command does not work:
 sudo update-alternatives --install /usr/bin/python python /usr/bin/python3.8 20
 sudo python3 --version
 sudo apt install python3-pip

-if still not funcitoning
+if it is still not working:
 sudo add-apt-repository universe
 sudo apt update
 sudo apt install python3-pip